rkuang9/FLARE/README.md

 # OrionNN
-A neural network library based on Eigen Tensor
+A neural network library in active development written in C++ and based on Eigen Tensor.

-This is an improvement over the existing messier-neural-network which is based on Eigen and limited to rank 2 tensors.
+This library intends to provide an interface and performance similar to TensorFlow 2.

+# TODO
+- Softmax activation
+- Categorical
+- Add progress bar to display during training
+- Evaluate a test set per epoch
+- Accuracy metrics
+- Multithreading support
+- Parse JSON datasets